MichaelRoth42/Juicy-Blog-Stuff/content/english/post/working-with-apis-in-power-platform-for-beginners.md

+---
+title: Working with APIs in Power Platform for beginners
+date: '2021-12-19T17:10:00.000Z'
+preview: /images/title-calling-apis.png
+description: In this post I'm going to explain what an API is and what it can be used for in Power Automate
+tags:
+    - Power Automate
+    - Power Platform
+    - Citizen Developer
+---
 # Working with APIs in Power Platform for beginners

 Prologue: In this post I'm going to explain what an API is and what it can be used for in Power Automate.
 I will use the example with a http request for this post, but there will follow others as well.
 If you want to learn the what and how of APIs, this post is for you.